Team-1280-Training/Unit-3/README.md

 [`PolygonIdentification.java`](PolygonIdentification.java) \
 You're a very bored math teacher and want to write a program that can classify basic polygons by number of sides.

-1. Prompt the user with `Number of sides:` and read the user input.
+1. Prompt the user for and read the number of sides.
 2. Create a switch statement  with cases for a polygon with 3, 4, 5, or 6 sides.
 3. Print the correct name of the polygon (3 sides = triangle, 4 sides = quadrilateral, 5 sides = pentagon, 6 sides = hexagon).
 4. If none match, print `figure it out yourself >:(` instead.